-The Meth and Suicide Prevention Initiative (MSPI) and Domestic Violence Prevention Initiative (DVPI) grants are funded by the Indian Health Service’s Division of Behavioral Health to promote the development and implementation of evidence-based and culturally appropriate prevention and treatment models for methamphetamine and suicide and domestic violence.
-GPTEC is funded to provide technical assistance within a few key areas to the MSPI Purpose Areas 1, 2, 3, and 4 and DVPI Purpose Areas 1 and 2 grantees.
+The Meth and Suicide Prevention Initiative (MSPI) and Domestic Violence Prevention Initiative (DVPI) grants/awards are funded by the Indian Health Service’s Division of Behavioral Health to promote the development and implementation of evidence-based and culturally appropriate prevention and treatment models for methamphetamine and suicide and domestic violence.
+GPTEC is funded to provide technical assistance within a few key areas to the MSPI Purpose Areas 1, 2, 3, and 4 and DVPI Purpose Areas 1 and 2 grantees and awardees.

 The technical assistance provided by GPTEC will focus on establishing and monitoring baseline data relevant to their grant and focus area as well as the establishment/refinement of local data collection plans, both in line with the national evaluation plan for these grants.
 GPTEC will also be available to provide other technical assistance to funded tribes and programs as necessary/requested.

 GPTEC has finalized the reporting tools for Great Plains Area MSPI and DVPI grantees and awardees to use to support annual reporting requirements.
 These tools are designed based upon specific Purpose Area-specific questions and the online reporting tool utilized by IHS Division of Behavioral Health to compile data being collected by grantees and awardees on an ongoing basis, with several advantages:

 - Entering data on a monthly basis, with totals automatically calculated for reporting;

 Scroll down to “Resources” below for more information.